anoop142/abextract/README.md

 # Abextract - ADB backup extractor tool

 ## Features
-abextract is a simple tool to extract backup made by android adb written in c.
+abextract is a simple tool to extract and repack backup made by  adb written in c.

 It relies on tar utility for  unpacking the final tar archive.